What is rectal bleeding?

 Rectal bleeding often reveals itself as bright red blood on the toilet paper—usually after a bowel movement—or by turning the toilet bowl water red.
 Rectal bleeding can also present as extremely dark stool, ranging in color from deep red/maroon to black, and sometimes appearing tar-like (melena).

-The color of the blood can indicate where the bleeding is occurring:
+The color of the blood can indicate where the bleeding is coming from:

 - Bright red blood usually indicates bleeding low in the colon or rectum